m0squdev/lcd-system-monitor/README.md

    ```bash
    cargo run --release
    ```
 4. The server should automatically detect the client device.
-If not, you will be prompted.
+If not, you will be prompted to insert it.

 ### Server Autostart (Optional)
-Move [`./lcd-system-monitor.desktop`](https://github.com/m0squdev/lcd-system-monitor/blob/main/lcd-system-monitor.desktop) to `~/.config/autostart` to make the program start automatically with your GNOME session.
+Copy [`./lcd-system-monitor.desktop`](https://github.com/m0squdev/lcd-system-monitor/blob/main/lcd-system-monitor.desktop) to `~/.config/autostart` to make the program start automatically with your GNOME session.

 ## Dependencies